-If you like your mall shopping with a healthy dose of kitsch then don't miss The Grand Canal Shops at the Venetian.
+If you like your mall shopping with a healthy dose of kitsch then don't miss The Grand Canal Shoppes at the Venetian.
 This indoor shopping area is built as an authentic reproduction of Venice's Grand Canal (and yes, there are gondolas) with a replica of Piazza San Marco as the extravagant centre piece.

 The Strip is known for designer boutiques and haute couture, and all the big names are represented here.
 Away from The Strip and the opulent malls you can find more individual stores selling Las Vegas collectibles (old gambling chips are highly prized), esoteric books and kooky clothing.
-Two markets are really worth a look: Broad Acres Swap Meet has more than 600 retailers and the Fantastic Indoor Swap Meet has an astounding variety of new merchandise.
+Two markets are really worth a look: Broadacres Swap Meet offers a huge variety of retailers and the Fantastic Indoor Swapmeet is equally well-equipped.

 Sales tax is built into the price of goods.
 Because states set their own sales tax the US government has no system for refunding you as a non-US visitor.